thanhlordz/coc_coc_test/README.md

 cmake --build build
 ```

-If you encounter build issues, try the platform-specific commands below:
+If you encounter build issues, remove the existing \build folder and try the platform-specific commands below:

 **For Window OS(MinGW)**
 ```batch